ssec-jhu/neuro-morpho/README.md

     the accelerator versions.  ``--force`` is preferable as it will error if the distribution is not available at the given url index, however ``--upgrade`` may not.

-### Usage
+# Usage

-Follow the above [Quickstart](#quickstart) or [Build with Python ecosystem instructions](#with-python-ecosystem).

-# Preprocessing
+## Preprocessing
 Run ``neuro_morpho/notebooks/data_organizer.ipynb`` notebook to partition the data to three disjoint groups: training, validation and test sets.
-The partition ratios are hardocded in notebook and set currently on 60% of data going to training, 20% to validation and 20% to testing.
+The partition ratios are hardcoded in notebook and set currently on 60% of data for training, 20% for validation and 20% for testing.

-# Main pipeline
+### Main pipeline
 Pipeline configuration is maintained in ``unet.config.gin`` file.
 Using the command line interface (i.e., from a terminal prompt):
 ```term
 python -m neuro_morpho.cli
 ```
 command runs the pipeline that consists of 4 separate modules:
-Each one of them can be run separately, or alternatively, all 4 can be run one afrter another.
+Each one of them can be run separately, or alternatively, all 4 can be run one after another.

-# Training
+### Training
 The relevant params in config file are:
 ```run.train = True
 run.training_x_dir = "/Path/to/training/images"